Twinning of the Meadowvale North and Streetsville transmission mains

 Project background

-The two new transmission mains will run alongside already existing transmission mains as “twins”.
-The two transmission mains to be twinned are:
+The 2 new transmission mains will run alongside the existing transmission mains as “twins”.
+The 2 transmission mains to be twinned are:

-The study area is shown in the adjacent figure.
+The study area is shown in this figure.

-The project team is assessing different potential routes for the new transmission mains, taking into account technical feasibility, environmental and community impacts, cost, and public feedback to determine the selected route.
+The project team is assessing different potential routes for the new transmission mains, considering technical feasibility, environmental and community impacts, cost, and public feedback to determine the selected route.

-The project commenced in May 2025 - Notice of Commencement
+The project started in May 2025.
+Refer to the Notice of Commencement

 Municipal Class Environmental Assessment (MCEA)